Peace, Positivity As Massive Women's March Hits D.C.

 “I hope people don’t just forget yesterday,” she said.
 “I don’t know what will come of it legally, but for it just to disappear is not okay.”

 The marches were not confined to Washington.
-An estimated 250,000 marched in Chicago, over 100,000 marched in Los Angeles, more than 90,000 ink St. Paul, Minnesota, and 60,000 turned out in Atlanta among other cities around the world, authorities and organizers said.
+An estimated 400,000 people marched in New York City, 250,000 marched in Chicago, over 100,000 marched in Los Angeles, more than 90,000 ink St. Paul, Minnesota, and 60,000 turned out in Atlanta among other cities around the world, authorities and organizers said.